Live Streaming from Barbican London

 Watch the "in conversation" event with Beware of Pity director Simon McBurney and Schaubühne artistic director Thomas Ostermeier.
 This will be filmed on 10 February at the Barbican and the video will be available after the live stream on 12 February.

-Further instructions for watching the live stream that you may want to include on your website:
+Further instructions for watching the live stream

 The live stream will begin at 3pm GMT on Sunday 12 February, and will then be available on demand until 11.59pm GMT on Sunday 26 February.
 To watch, you will need to: